hoast/hoast/README.md

 > See the [examples](https://github.com/hoast/hoast/tree/master/examples) directory for more in depth usage.

 ### Making
-In the simplest form the script below is a Hoast module.
+In the simplest form the script below is a hoast module.
 The first time it will be called as a function and arguments can be passed on so properties can be initialized or validated.
 The return of the function is another function which will be called every time files need to be processed.
 Hoast is the hoast instance and has the options property assigned during via the constructor or process call.
 The files argument is an array files scanned and ready to me transformed.

 ```javascript
 exports = module.exports = function(options) {